PinkSpaceBee/Weather-App/README.md

 # Weather-App

 Uses OpenWeatherMap API to display current, hourly, and daily forecast for the given location.
-I started this project to learn how to work with API and asyncronicity in JavaScript.
+I started this project to learn how to work with API and asynchronicity in JavaScript.

 ## [Try it! :full_moon_with_face:](https://pinkspacebee.github.io/Weather-App/)